 Mr. Shuang Chen has served as our independent director since November 2010.
 Mr. Chen is currently the executive director and chief executive officer of China Everbright Limited, a company listed on the Hong Kong Stock Exchange (HKSE:0165), and is responsible for the overall operations of China Everbright Limited.
 Mr. Chen is also a director and deputy general manager of China Everbright Holdings Company Limited.
 Mr. Chen is a director of Everbright Securities Company Limited, a company listed on the Shanghai Stock Exchange (SSE:601788), a supervisor of China Everbright Bank Company Limited (SSE:61818 and HKSE:6818), and an independent non-executive director of China Nonferrous Mining Corporation Limited (HKSE:1258).
-Mr. Chen is currently a non-official member of the Financial Services Development Council of the Hong Kong Special Administrative Region, the chairman of the Chinese Financial Association of Hong Kong, the vice-chairman of the Chinese Securities Association of Hong Kong, and a visiting professor at East China University of Political Science and Law Mr. Chen holds a master of laws degree from East China University of Political Science and Law and a diploma in legal studies from the School of Professional and Continuing Education of the University of Hong Kong.
+Mr. Chen is currently a non-official member of the Financial Services Development Council of the Hong Kong Special Administrative Region, the chairman of the Chinese Financial Association of Hong Kong, the vice-chairman of the Chinese Securities Association of Hong Kong, and a visiting professor at East China University of Political Science and Law.
+Mr. Chen holds a master of laws degree from East China University of Hong Kong.
 Mr. Chen is a qualified lawyer in the PRC and a senior economist.
 Prior to joining China Everbright Group, Mr. Chen was the chief of the legal department of Bank of Communications.
 Mr. Chen has over 20 years of extensive experience in commercial banking and investment banking industry.

 Mr. Shusong Ba has been our independent director since November 2011.
 Mr. Ba is currently a deputy director of the Research Institute of Finance under the Development Research Center of China's State Council.
-Mr. Ba also serves various key positions in the public and private sectors, including as the deputy secretary-general of the China Institute of Macro-Economics, a member of advisory committee of Economic and Trade policy of the PRC Ministry of Commerce, advisor to the examination board of the China Banking Regulatory Commission, a member of the Expert Advisory Committee for the Merger, Acquisition and Restructuring of Listed Companies of the China Securities Regulatory Commission, the chief economist of China Banking Association, an advisor to the examination board of the China Banking Regulatory Commission and a member of the Mutual Fund Specialists Committee of the China Securities Regulatory Commission.
+Mr. Ba also serves various key positions in the public and private sectors, including as the deputy secretary-general of the China Institute of Macro-Economics, a member of advisory committee of Economic and Trade policy of the PRC Ministry of Commerce, advisor to the examination board of the China Banking Regulatory Commission, a member of the Expert Advisory Committee for the Merger, Acquisition and Restructuring of Listed Companies of the China Banking Regulatory Commission, the chief economist of China Banking Association, an advisor to the examination board of the China Banking Regulatory Commission and a member of the Mutual Fund Specialists Committee of the China Securities Regulatory Commission.
 Mr. Ba is also an independent director of China Minsheng Banking Co., Ltd., Guoyuan Securities Co., Ltd., Dalian Wanda Commercial Properties Co., Ltd., China Bocom Insurance Co., Ltd., and AVIC Trust Co., Ltd. Mr. Ba holds a Ph.D. in economics from Central University of Finance and Economics, a master's degree and a bachelor's degree from Huazhong University of Science and Technology.